 Of those who participated in the poll, 31 percent said that their experience of stress had risen over the past year, while 34 percent believe that it will increase further within the next 12 months.
 An NPR poll that surveyed parents showed that 40 percent of the participants reported that their adolescent child had experienced tremendous stress during their school year.
 The parents reported that the main cause was academics.
 About 24 percent of parents surveyed reported that homework was the primary cause of stress in their children.
 Half of the students who participated in the poll supported this, noting that they often spent a minimum of three hours every night to do homework.

-In another study, the average level of stress for teenagers during school year was rated at 5.8 out of 10.
+In another study, the average level of stress for teenagers during the school year was rated at 5.8 out of 10.
 Among adults within the same time period, the stress level was 5.1.
 A study conducted by New York University showed that almost half of the students who participated in the report experienced significant stress on a daily basis.

 How Sports Can Help

 Exercise has been shown to have positive effects on the body and mind by reducing stress.
 However, many teenagers do not exercise regularly.
 In fact, only 20 percent of teens that experience stress state that they exercised just once per week.
 This is unfortunate because teens that performed regular exercises experienced lower levels of stress.
 Interestingly, teens that reported being frequently stressed spend about 3.2 hours on online activities per day on average.
 In comparison, teens that are under less stress spend only about two hours per day online.

 A survey was conducted involving 850 students who played sports in high school including basketball, track and field, and soccer to determine how they are affected by stress.
 The survey had the students complete three assessments to test their mental health.
 The students also had to note the frequency with which they experienced stress and depression.
 Research showed that students who were in sports had better mental health than students who were not.